Kinský dal Borgo - Hradec Králové - Czech Republic

 The Obora Game Park

 Other interesting places to see near the estate are the beautiful mixed forests, the open meadows and lakes.
 Also near the estate are nature-protected areas (including NATURA 2000).
 The area close to Kost Castle is called “the Czech Paradise” and is famous for its rock cliffs, deep valleys and beautiful scenery.
-Kost Castle is one of the best-preserved medieval castles in the Czech Republic and is considered the second most important with the origin of the castle dating back to the 13th century.
+Kost Castle is one of the best-preserved medieval castles in the Czech Republic and is considered the second most important with the origins of the castle dating back to the 13th century.

 Different species to be seen on the estate are: